Two modern cable cars in the Schladming 4-mountain ski area

 Dismantling the transmitter track

-The dismantling of the old Senderbahn has begun at Hauser Kaibling.
+The dismantling of the old Senderbahn has begun on Hauser Kaibling.
 In our current picture gallery, we show exclusive insights into the dismantling of the 4-seater chairlift - an important step on the way to the new, modern 10-seater gondola lift.

 © Hauser Kaibling